-- (i) A maximum noise limit of forty-five (45) dBA Leq (8-hour), at the outside of any existing non-participating residence, and fifty-five (55) dBA Leq (8-hour) at the outside of any existing participating residence; - (ii) A maximum noise limit of forty (40) dBA Leq (1-hour) at the outside of any existing non-participating residence from the collector substation equipment; - (iii) A prohibition on producing any audible prominent tones, as defined by using the constant level differences listed under ANSI S12 .9-2005/Part 4 Annex C (sounds with tonal content) (see section 900-15.1(a)(1)(iii) of this Part), at the outside of any existing non-participating residence.
-Should a prominent tone occur, the broadband overall (dBA) noise level at the evaluated non-participating position shall be increased by 5 dBA for evaluation of compliance with subparagraph (i) and (ii) of this paragraph; and - (iv) A maximum noise limit of fifty-five (55) dBA Leq (8-hour), short-term equivalent continuous average sound level from the facility across any portion of a non-participating property except for portions delineated as NYS-regulated wetlands pursuant to section 900-1.3(e) of this Part and utility ROW to be demonstrated with modeled sound contours drawings and discrete sound levels at worst-case locations.
-No penalties for prominent tones will be added in this assessment. - (c) Radius of Evaluation: Evaluation of the maximum noise levels to be produced during operation of the facility shall be conducted for all sensitive receptors within the sound study area, defined as follows:
+- (i) A maximum noise limit of forty-five (45) dBA Leq (8-hour), at the outside of any existing non-participating residence, and fifty-five (55) dBA Leq (8-hour) at the outside of any existing participating residence; - (ii) A maximum noise limit of forty (40) dBA Leq (1-hour) at the outside of any existing non-participating residence from the collector substation equipment; - (iii) Prominent tones are as defined by using the constant level differences listed under ANSI/ASA S12.9-2005/Part 4 Annex C (sounds with tonal content) (see section 900-15.1(a)(1)(iii) of this Part), at the outside of any existing non- participating residence.
+Should a prominent tone occur, the broadband overall (dBA) noise level at the evaluated non-participating position shall be increased by 5 dBA for evaluation of compliance with subparagraphs (i) and (ii) of this paragraph; and - (iv) A maximum noise limit of fifty-five (55) dBA Leq (8-hour), short-term equivalent continuous average sound level from the facility across any portion of a non-participating property except for portions delineated as NYS-regulated wetlands pursuant to section 900-1.3(e) of this Part and utility ROW to be demonstrated with modeled sound contours drawings and discrete sound levels at worst-case locations.
+No penalties for prominent tones will be added in this assessment. - (c) Radius of Evaluation: Evaluation of the maximum noise levels to be produced during operation of the facility shall be conducted on a cumulative (if any) and non-cumulative basis for all sensitive receptors within the sound study area, defined as follows: